bitcoinz-dev-tools/bitcoinz-rest-api/README.md

 ```

 ## Usage
-To simplying get the container up and running using the following command:
+To get the container up and running quickly, use the following command:

 ```
 docker run -it --name bitcoinz-insight-patched \